-Melanoma is more than 20 times more common in whites than in African Americans.
-Overall, the lifetime risk of getting melanoma is about 2.5% (1 in 40) for whites, 0.1% (1 in 1,000) for blacks, and 0.5% (1 in 200) for Hispanics.
+Melanoma is more than 20 times more common in White people than in Black people.
+Overall, the lifetime risk of getting melanoma is about 2.6% (1 in 38) for Whites, 0.1% (1 in 1,000) for Blacks, and 0.6% (1 in 167) for Hispanics.
 The risk for each person can be affected by a number of different factors, which are described in Risk Factors for Melanoma Skin Cancer.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 American Cancer Society.
 Facts & Figures 2023.
 American Cancer Society.
 Atlanta, Ga.
 2023.

 National Cancer Institute.
 SEER Cancer Stat Facts: Melanoma of the Skin.
 Accessed at https://seer.cancer.gov/statfacts/html/melan.html on June 10, 2019.

 Howlader N, Noone AM, Krapcho M, Miller D, Brest A, Yu M, Ruhl J, Tatalovich Z, Mariotto A, Lewis DR, Chen HS, Feuer EJ, Cronin KA (eds).
 SEER Cancer Statistics Review, 1975-2016, National Cancer Institute.
 Bethesda, MD, https://seer.cancer.gov/csr/1975_2016/, based on November 2018 SEER data submission, posted to the SEER web site, April 2019.